conradludgate/futures-retry-policies/README.md

 Add the `tokio` feature and you can use the convenience tokio retry methods to skip specifying `tokio::time::sleep`.

-You can also use the `futures_retry_policies::tokio::RetryFutureExt` trait to support
+You can also use the `futures_retry_policies::tokio::RetryFutureExt` trait to support calling `retry` directly on async functions.

 ```rust
 #[tokio::main]